 The overall crime rate in Kaser is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

 The people who call Kaser home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kaser residents report their race to be White, followed by Asian.
-Important ancestries of people in Kaser include Hungarian, Israeli, Romanian, and Polish.
+Important ancestries of people in Kaser include Hungarian, Israeli, Polish, and Romanian.

 The most common language spoken in Kaser is Yiddish.
 Other important languages spoken here include English and Hebrew.